 How Much You Can Earn From Affiliate Marketing: Revenue vs. Profit

-Realistically, in order to make a lot of money in affiliate marketing, you need to invest… a lot.
+Realistically, in order to make more money in affiliate marketing, you need to invest… a lot.
 The higher the revenue (which equals spend plus profits), the more potential for earnings.
+It’s best to have more than one revenue stream as well.
 Also, affiliate networks often appreciate advertisers who can show a high and consistent revenue by giving them payout bumps or contacting them first to run a promising new offer.

 Focusing on increasing revenue can be helpful in many ways.
 If you want to scale your profitable offers, the most logical thing to do is to increase your bids as well as your daily and monthly budgets, which equals increasing the revenue.